 How do I get there?

-From the parking lot you’ll see a sign and a path leading towards the mountains.
+From both parking spots lot you’ll see a sign and a path leading towards the trail.

 Towards the top, you will find a rock that is popular to make optical illusions with. – It is actually much safer than it looks 😉